akeneo/pim-api-docs/content/guides/ecommerce-connection/step3-reconcile-PIM-data-with-eCommerce-data.md

 **What do you need to implement?**

-Well it depends on your eCommerce solution.
+Well, it depends on your eCommerce solution.
 Some eCommerces can manage automatically categories on products.
 In that specific case, you don't have to map PIM categories with eCommerce ones.